 A research project in physics.
 May be repeated for credit.
-(1/2) Prerequisite: Permission.
+(1/2) Prerequisite: Permission of the Department.

 315 Experimental Analysis

 Laboratory experiments related to advanced and modern topics in physics.
 Data analysis, error propagation, and written and oral scientific presentation skills.
 (1) Lecture: 3 hrs/wk; Laboratory: 3 hrs/wk.
 Prerequisite: PHYS 202.